DevOps-MBSE/AaC/docs/docs/dev_guide/index.md

 # Getting started
 ## VSCode Workspaces
 Because this repository houses both a Python and TypeScript project, we're using [VSCode Workspaces](https://code.visualstudio.com/docs/editor/workspaces) to separate and present two different projects and experiences.
-When you first open the project in VSCode, you will see the entirety of it, however, if you open say the python workspace then the VSCode instance will reload and now the visible files, IDE configuration, and the configured tasks will now pertain only to the python package.
+When you first open the project in VSCode, you will see the entirety of it, however, if you open say the Python workspace then the VSCode instance will reload and now the visible files, IDE configuration, and the configured tasks will now pertain only to the Python package.
 The same is true for the vscode_extension workspace and its TypeScript configuration.

 You can open a workspace in VSCode by:
 1. Hitting the `f1` key